tomvanbraeckel/yamcs.github.com/yss.md

     * In editing mode
     * In runtime mode in a Standalone window
-    * In runtime mode Within the workbench itself (this will split your window to make room for it)
+    * In runtime mode within the workbench itself (this will split your window to make room for it)
     * In a new window using the green launch button in the toolbar